How to Make a Meditation App Like Headspace or Calm?

 💵 How to Make Money with a Meditation App?

-You could notice that we’ve already shared a few ideas on how to make money with this kind of apps.
+You could notice that we’ve already shared a few ideas on how to make money with this kind of app.
 Nevertheless, we decided to make up a table where we listed all the possible options.
 Enjoy!

 • Pay Per Download